telosnetwork/telos-docs/docs/nodes/local_developer_network.md

 ---
-id: "EOSIO-network-spinup"
+id: "Antelope.io-network-spinup"
 ---

 # Local Developer Network
-__This tutorial explains how to configure a local test network, setup EOSIO system accounts, and create a native currency.__
+__This tutorial explains how to configure a local test network, setup Antelope system accounts, and create a native currency.__

 # Installations
-Make sure you have EOSIO installed via ``` cleos version client``` If not currently installed, follow this link before proceeding: [EOSIO installation guide](../native/eosio_toolkit/getting_started_eosio)
+Make sure you have EOSIO installed via ``` cleos version client``` If not currently installed, follow this link before proceeding: [Antelope installation guide](../native/eosio_toolkit/getting_started_eosio)

 ## Node Template
 This example will use the node template found [here](https://github.com/telosnetwork/node-template) to set up a local dev node.